top of page

 You are allowed to feel joy and sadness.
 You are allowed to protect your energy.
 You are allowed to rest.
 You are allowed to honour who or what you’ve lost.
 You are allowed to keep going at your pace.
 Your nervous system, your grief, and your healing all deserve compassion.

-For navigating grief and difficult holidays (click for link to purchase)
+For navigating grief and difficult holidays, consider these resources:

 In wellness,